Iyad Ag Ghaly: 2012 rebellion

 In late 2011, Ag Ghaly attempted to assume the leadership of the Tuareg group Kel Adagh, but failed.

 Unable to take a leadership role with the National Movement for the Liberation of Azawad (MNLA), the mainstream Tuareg rebellion, Ag Ghaly announced the formation of the Islamist Ansar Dine, which he claimed controlled much of northeastern Mali, in a video statement.
 Ag Ghaly also stated that his fighters were responsible for a bloody attack on the commune of Aguelhok two months before.
 He said the group would continue to fight until sharia law was established throughout Mali.
 The announcement created friction with the MNLA, a secular group fighting for Azawad's independence from Mali, including former allies of Ag Ghaly who urged him to break his rumoured ties to Al Qaeda in the Islamic Maghreb.
 When Ag Ghaly reportedly refused to disavow any association with the al Qaeda offshoot, the MNLA branded him a "criminal" and issued a statement claiming the "theocratic regime" envisioned by Ag Ghaly contradicted "the foundations of [Tuareg] culture and civilization".
 Although Ag Ghaly's militants appeared to coordinate with the MNLA in the capture of Kidal, the Associated Press reported that the day after it fell to rebel fighters, Ansar Dine militants removed the colorful flags of Azawad planted by their MNLA comrades-in-arms throughout the city.

 Jeremy Keenan, a professor at the School of Oriental and African Studies in London, stated that the military contribution of Ag Ghaly's fighters was slight compared to the much larger MNLA: "What seems to happen is that when they move into a town, the MNLA take out the military base — not that there's much resistance — and Iyad goes into town and puts up his flag and starts bossing everyone around about sharia law."
 According to Keenan, Ag Ghaly is linked to the Algerian intelligence service.

 On 3 April, Ag Ghaly gave a radio interview in Timbuktu announcing that Sharia law would be enforced in the city, including the veiling of women, the stoning of adulterers, and the punitive mutilation of thieves.
 According to Timbuktu's mayor, the announcement caused nearly all of Timbuktu's Christian population to flee the city.
 On 26 February 2013, the U.S. Department of State designated Ag Ghaly as a Specially Designated Global Terrorist.
 On 2 March 2017, Ghaly pledged his oath of allegiance to Ayman al-Zawahiri, and formed the Jama'at Nusrat al-Islam wal Muslimeen.

+ICC Arrest Warrant

+On 18 July 2017, the International Criminal Court issued an arrest warrant against Ag Ghaly alleging that he committed crimes against humanity and war crimes during the Tuareg rebellion, including the execution of Malian soldiers who were prisons of war during the Battle of Aguelhok.
+The arrest warrant was unsealed by a pre-trial chamber in response to the prosecution's request on 21 June 2024.